lgodard/outliers-interquartile-range/README.md

 upper_bound = q75 + k * interquartile_range
 ```

-Any value outside these bounds is suggested as an outlier;
+Any value outside these bounds is suggested as an outlier.

 see https://en.wikipedia.org/wiki/Interquartile_range#Outliers for details